hhas/appleeventbridge/AppleEventBridge/doc-source/8 commands.md

 # Commands

+// TO DO: finish including ObjC-specific material once a decision is made on how best to construct commands in ObjC (i.e. chained methods vs dict of params/attrs vs varargs)

 // TO DO: waitReply should be nil; all attributes should be kAEBNoAttribute (or make them all AEBNoValue/AEBNoArgument?)

 ## Syntax